Cisco-Talos/clamav-documentation/src/manual/OnAccess.md

 ... then ClamAV's On-Access Scanner will still function, scanning and alerting on files normally in real time.
 However, it will be unable to block access attempts on malicious files.
 We call this `notify-only` mode.

 ClamAV's On-Access Scanning system uses a scheme called Dynamic Directory Determination (DDD for short) which is a shorthand way of saying that it tracks the layout of every directory specified with `OnAccessIncludePath` dynamically, and recursively, in real time.
-It does this by leveraging [inotify](http://man7.org/linux/man-pages/man7/inotify.7.html) which by default has a limited number of watchpoints available for use by a process at any given time.
-Given the complexity of some directory hierarchies, ClamAV may warn you that it has exhausted its supply of inotify watchpoints (8192 by default).
-To increase the number of inotify watchpoints available for use by ClamAV (to 524288), run the following command:
+It does this by leveraging [`inotify`](http://man7.org/linux/man-pages/man7/inotify.7.html) which by default has a limited number of watch-points available for use by a process at any given time.
+Given the complexity of some directory hierarchies, ClamAV may warn you that it has exhausted its supply of `inotify` watch-points (8192 by default).
+To increase the number of `inotify` watch-points available for use by ClamAV (to 524288), run the following command:

 ```bash
 echo 524288 | sudo tee -a /proc/sys/fs/inotify/max_user_watches
 ```

 The `OnAccessIncludePath` option will not accept `/` as a valid path.
 This is because fanotify works by blocking a process' access to a file until a access_ok or access_denied determination has been made by the original fanotify calling process.
-Thus, by placing fanotify watchpoints on the entire filesystem, key system files may have their access blocked to key processes at the kernel level, which will result in a system lockup.
+Thus, by placing fanotify watch-points on the entire filesystem, key system files may have their access blocked to key processes at the kernel level, which will result in a system lockup.

 This restriction was made to prevent users from "shooting themselves in the foot."
 However, clever users will find it's possible to circumvent this restriction by using multiple `OnAccessIncludePath` options to recursively protect most of the filesystem anyways, or better still, simply the paths they truly care about.

 The `OnAccessMountPath` option uses a different fanotify api configuration which makes it incompatible with `OnAccessIncludePath` and the DDD System.
-Therefore, inotify watchpoint limitations will not be a concern when using this option.
+Therefore, `inotify` watch-point limitations will not be a concern when using this option.
 Unfortunately, this also means that the following options cannot be used in conjunction with `OnAccessMountPath`:

-- `OnAccessExtraScanning` - is built around catching inotify events.
+- `OnAccessExtraScanning` - is built around catching `inotify` events.
 - `OnAccessExcludePath` - is built upon the DDD System.
 - `OnAccessPrevention` - would lock up the system if `/` was selected for `OnAccessMountPath`.
 If you need `OnAccessPrevention`, you should use `OnAccessIncludePath` instead of `OnAccessMountPath`.